Coccidioidomycosis: History

 The first case of what was later named coccidioidomycosis was described in 1892 in Buenos Aires by Alejandro Posadas, a medical intern at the Hospital de Clínicas "José de San Martín".
-Posadas established an infectious character of the disease after being able to transfer it in laboratory conditions to lab animals.
+Posadas established an infectious character of the disease after being able to transfer it in laboratory conditions to laboratory animals.
 In the U.S., Dr. E. Rixford, a physician from a San Francisco hospital, and T. C. Gilchrist, a pathologist at Johns Hopkins Medical School, became early pioneers of clinical studies of the infection.
 They decided that the causative organism was a Coccidia-type protozoan and named it Coccidioides immitis (resembling Coccidia, not mild).

-Dr. William Ophüls, a professor at Stanford University Hospital (San Francisco), discovered that the causative agent of the disease that was at first called Coccidioides infection and later coccidioidomycosis was a fungal pathogen, and coccidioidomycosis was also distinguished from Histoplasmosis and Blastomycosis.
+Dr. William Ophüls, a professor at Stanford University Hospital (San Francisco), discovered that the causative agent of the disease that was at first called Coccidioides infection and later coccidioidomycosis was a fungal pathogen, and coccidioidomycosis was also distinguished from histoplasmosis and blastomycosis.
 Further, Coccidioides immitis was identified as the culprit of respiratory disorders previously called San Joaquin Valley fever, desert fever, and Valley fever, and a serum precipitin test was developed by Charles E. Smith that was able to detect an acute form of the infection.
 In retrospect, Smith played a major role in both medical research and raising awareness about coccidioidomycosis, especially when he became dean of the School of Public Health at the University of California at Berkeley in 1951.

 Coccidioides immitis was considered by the United States during the 1950s and 1960s as a potential biological weapon.
 The strain selected for investigation was designated with the military symbol OC, and initial expectations were for its deployment as a human incapacitant.
 Medical research suggested that OC might have had some lethal effects on the populace, and Coccidioides immitis started to be classified by the authorities as a threat to public health.
-However, Coccidioides immitis was never weaponized to the public's knowledge, and most of the military research in the mid-1960s was concentrated on developing a human vaccine.
-Currently, it is not on the U.S. Department of Health and Human Services' or Centers for Disease Control and Prevention's list of select agents and toxins.
+Coccidioides immitis was never weaponized to the public's knowledge, and most of the military research in the mid-1960s was concentrated on developing a human vaccine.
+Coccidioides immitis is not on the U.S. Department of Health and Human Services' or Centers for Disease Control and Prevention's list of select agents and toxins.

 In 2002, Coccidioides posadasii was identified as genetically distinct from Coccidioides immitis despite their morphologic similarities and can also cause coccidioidomycosis.

+It was reported in 2022 that valley fever had been increasing in Central Valley of California for years (1,000 cases in Kern County in 2014, 3,000 in 2021); experts said that cases could rise across the American west as the climate and industrial agricultural practices make the landscape drier and hotter.
+The Coccidioides flourishes due to the oscillation between extreme dryness and wetness.
+The California Department of Public Health said the 9,280 new cases of Valley fever with onset dates in 2023 was the highest number the department has ever documented.